History of Poles in the United States: Second wave of immigration (1939–89)

 A wave of Polish immigrants came to the United States following World War II.
 They differed from the first wave in that they did not want to, and often could not, return to Poland.
-They assimilated rather quickly, learned English, and moved into the American middle class with less discrimination tham had been faced by the first wave.
+They assimilated rather quickly, learned English, and moved into the American middle class with less discrimination than had been faced by the first wave.
 This group of immigrants also had a strong Polish identity; Poland created a strong national and cultural identity during the 1920s and the 1930s when it gained independence, and immigrants carried much of that cultural influx to the United States.
 Poles in the second wave were much more likely to seek white-collar and professional positions, take pride in expressing Poland's cultural and historical successes, and not submit to the low status that American Poles had taken in previous generations.
 The background of these immigrants varied widely.
 Historically, 5 or 6 million Poles lived in territories annexed by the Soviet Union during World War II.
 Many were aristocrats, students, university graduates, and middle-class citizens who were systematically categorized by the Soviet police.
 Polish military officers were killed in Katyn, and civilians were deported to remote territories in Central Asia or Nazi concentration camps.
 During the War, Poles attempted to seek refuge in the United States, and some were allowed in.
 Following the War, many Poles escaped Soviet oppression by fleeing to sympathetic Western nations such as the United Kingdom, France, and the United States.

 A small steady immigration for Poland has taken place since 1939.
 Political refugees arrived after the war.
 In the 1980s about 34,000 refugees arrived fleeing communism in Poland, along with 29,000 regular immigrants.
 Most of the newcomers were well-educated professionals and artists of political activists and typically did not settle into the long-established neighborhoods.